-As you get to the top of the hill of the Krafla area, the Leirhnjúkur area is on the left hand side, a view-point on the right hand side and just a little further is Stóra-Víti explosion crater.
+As you get to the top of the hill of the Krafla area, the Leirhnjúkur area is on the left-hand side, a viewpoint on the right-hand side and just a little further is the Stóra-Víti explosion crater.

 The view from here is amazing, all those colours and steam coming up from everywhere.
 And there is a lot of activity and traffic, especially to Leirhnjúkur and Stóra-Víti crater.

-Leirhnjúkur is yet another very colourful geothermal area with brilliant geothermal colours, which is really like stepping into another world, there are such big contrasts here and moon-like landscape.
+Leirhnjúkur is a very colourful geothermal area with brilliant geothermal colours, which is really like stepping into another world, there are such big contrasts here and a moon-like landscape.

 As always stay on the paths as it is bubbling and boiling all around you and the area beneath is extremely hot and dangerous.
 You might melt the sole of your shoes if not careful here and get burnt.

-This area is just out of this world and the colours here are amazing, so don't miss it while visiting Iceland.
-I try to visit Leirhnjúkur once a year and am always blown away by the extraordinary lava landscape here at the geothermal area of Krafla.
+Don't miss it while visiting Iceland.
+I try to visit Leirhnjúkur once a year and am always blown away by the extraordinary lava landscape here in the geothermal area of Krafla.